 ABOUT THE 1848 PROJECT

-In just two short years, the 1848 Project has already established itself as a premier organization for conservative ideas and action in the badger state.
-Founded by Wisconsin’s former lieutenant governor, Rebecca Kleefisch, 1848 started out on a simple mission: Listen, Learn, Lead.
+The project started out with a simple mission: Listen, Learn, Lead.
 Our goal was to listen to people across the state, learn about the issues they faced every day, and then put forward sound policy proposals to improve our future.
-Over the course of our initial phase, we consulted experts and scholars and considered the experiences of other states alongside the dozens of town halls and roundtables we held with everyday Wisconsinites.
-The result is the Forward Agenda, a conservative blueprint for Wisconsin’s future.
+Over the course of our initial phase, we consulted experts and scholars and considered the experiences of other states alongside the dozens of town halls and roundtables held with Wisconsinites.
+The result was the Forward Agenda, a conservative policy path for Wisconsin’s future.

-Now Executive Director Bonnie Lee is expanding our impact with a new focus on equipping conservative candidates for policy leadership.
-As a former candidate herself, Lee knows that conservatives who are united behind a single, common purpose can have great momentum.
-She also knows that people are energized when they understand why leaders advance policies.
+As former candidates, Kleefisch and Lee know that conservatives who are united behind a single, common purpose can have great momentum.
+They also know that people are energized when they understand why leaders advance policies.
 Convinced that conservative principles are good, sound, economically empowering, and life-affirming, the organization will equip candidates with those principles through training sessions, policy papers, videos, social media, and online forums with state and local leaders.

-As we look to the future, we are confident in Wisconsin because we have a boundless belief in the people of Wisconsin.
+As we look to the future, we are confident in Wisconsin because we have a boundless belief in her people.
 And we’ll continue to listen to their stories and put what we learn into action as together we lead our state into the next decade.
 As our flag proclaims: Forward.